 The success of any product photography studio revolves around many moving parts to improve efficiency, throughput and overall workflow.
 Every studio should be tailored to the needs of the client and should take into account the volume of media content, the types and sizes of objects, as well as any specific demands the studio teams and photographers may have.
 In this guide, we’ll examine the ideal studio setup and suggest how to improve product photography workflow.

-Product photography studios consist of numerous workstations, and overall workflow is dependent on how well all of these moving pieces operate together.
+360 / 3D product photography studios consist of numerous workstations, and overall workflow is dependent on how well all of these moving pieces operate together.
 Products need to be checked in, vetted and categorized, and later prepared for delivery to the correct photographer’s workstation.
-Along with the product photography, there is also data recording, image post-processing, and management and distribution -- all vital elements for companies to improve studio workflow, increase throughput and generate higher conversion rates.
+Along with the product photography, there is also data recording, image post-processing, management and distribution -- all vital elements to photo studio workflow, increase throughput and generate higher conversion rates.

 This means that every studio should be tailored to the volume of media content, the types and sizes of objects, as well as any specific demands the studio teams and photographers may have.
-In this guide, we’ll examine the ideal studio setup and suggest how to improve product photography workflow.
+In this guide, we’ll examine the ideal studio setup and suggest how to improve all of your product photography studio workflows.

 Keeping in mind that every photography studio has varying needs, capacity, and limitations, there are five vital components all studios share to optimize throughput and workflow.
 Everything must be taken into account, from receiving and processing products, to managing and reporting data, and automating processes that can be automated.
 It’s all about making the most of the studio team’s valuable time and ability, and likewise providing them with the most effective setup for the tasks at hand.